zmkfirmware/zmk/docs/docs/dev-clean-room.md

 :::

-ZMK Firmware is a [clean room design](https://en.wikipedia.org/wiki/Clean_room_design) keyboard firmware, that borrows/implements a lot of the features found in popular keyboard firmware projects like [QMK](https://qmk.fm) and [TMK](https://github.com/tmk/tmk_keyboard).
+ZMK Firmware is a [clean room design](https://en.wikipedia.org/wiki/Clean_room_design) keyboard firmware, that borrows/implements a lot of the features found in popular keyboard firmwares projects like [QMK](https://qmk.fm) and [TMK](https://github.com/tmk/tmk_keyboard).
 However, in order for ZMK to use the MIT, it _must_ not incorporate any of the GPL licensed code from those projects.